Configuration Reference

 connections:

-- name: prod-postgres # unique name referenced by pipelines
+- name: prod-postgres # unique identifier referenced by pipelines

 type: postgres